Science and technology in Romania: Computer science and technology

 while Grigore Moisil is viewed as the father of computer science in Romania.
 Another mathematician, Cristian S. Calude is known for his work on algorithmic information theory, while physicist Victor Toma is known for the invention and construction of the first Romanian computer, the CIFA-1 in 1955.

-At the beginning of the second millennium, there was a boom in Romania in the number of computer programmers.
+At the beginning of the third millennium, there was a boom in Romania in the number of computer programmers.
 Romania is reported to be among the countries with the highest number of computer programmers in the world.
 Some examples of successful software include RAV (Romanian AntiVirus) which was bought in 2003 by Microsoft for use in their development of Windows Defender, and BitDefender, which was considered the number one antivirus software and internet security software in a report from TopTenReviews.